 Let’s Talk Proper Fitting Sport Bras

-Sport bras should be breathable and have relatively wide straps.
-This helps to prevent chafe or straps digging into your skin.
+Sports bras should be breathable and have relatively wide straps.
+This helps to prevent chafe or straps from digging into your skin.

-Lastly, when in the fitting room do the jump test.
+Lastly, when in the fitting room, do the jump test.
 To mimic movement, put the bra on and jump up and down.
-If the girls are jiggling or moving around too much, you likely don’t have a proper fit.
+If the girls are jiggling or moving around too much, you likely won’t have a proper fit.